Bayesian local clustering of functional data via semi-Markovian random partitions: Conclusion

 \section{Conclusion}

 In this article, we proposed a Bayesian hierarchical approach to perform indirect local clustering of functional data through B-spline basis expansion and a dependent RPM for the basis coefficients.
 The model exploits the local property of B-splines to obtain partially coincident functions when sharing clusters for enough contiguous basis parameters.
 We proposed a novel dependent RPM, smRPM, that relaxes the assumptions of tRPM assuming $d_\rho$- and $d_\gamma$-order dependence in the distribution of the partitions and the distribution of the auxiliary variables guiding the evolution of the partitions, respectively.
-Through simulation studies, we showed that the model for functional data is able to fully exploit the local property of B-splines and performs the best when both dependence orders are set to the degree of the B-spline employed in the model.
-We further demonstrated that our novel prior on a sequence of partition can applied in any context in which Markovian assumptions may be too restrictive.
+Through simulation studies, we showed that the model for functional data is able to fully exploit the local property of B-splines and tends to perform best when both dependence orders are set equal to the degree of the B-spline employed in the model, although performance may vary across scenarios.
+The proposed approach offers a flexible alternative to first-order Markovian specifications and can, in principle, be adapted to other settings where higher-order dependence is of interest.